What is Growth Rate?

-In the case of stocks, growth rate refers to the compounded percentage by which a company's earnings grows over time.
-But because company earnings rarely ever grow at a constant percentage increase, in order arrive at a meaningful growth comparison figure, a rather complex algorithm must be employed.
+Because company earnings rarely ever grow at a constant percentage increase, to arrive at a meaningful growth comparison figure, a rather complex algorithm must be employed.

-This process of guessing (iterations) continues until the algorithm either finds a match within the specified tolerance, or until the maximum number of guesses is exceeded (the stock growth rate calculator has a tolerance of .000001 and is set not to exceed 1 million guesses).
+This process of guessing (iterations) continues until the algorithm either finds a match within the specified tolerance or until the maximum number of guesses is exceeded (the stock growth rate calculator has a tolerance of .000001 and is set not to exceed 1 million guesses).

 Another popular use of stock growth rate figures is for calculating the expected rate of return on a stock investment.
 In this case, a company's historical growth rate is used in combination with other measurements (current price and dividend) to estimate the future expected rate of return for a stock investment.